-5. Participate in the Auction

 Live auctions and online auctions have the same general bidding process.
 We talked to Brian Davis, Ernie Rafailides, Sepehr Niakan, industry professionals, and asked them about the real estate auction process.
-According to them, once you’ve outlined your investment parameter, identified a listing, secured financing, and registered online, you should expect the following on auction day:
+According to them, once you’ve outlined your investment parameters, identified a listing, secured financing, and registered online, you should expect the following on auction day:

 Brian Davis, the co-founder of SparkRental, tells us that for live auctions, the first thing is that “All bidders need to bring certified funds for the initial deposit.
 You can get a bank check made out to yourself, which you can then assign to the auctioneer if you win.
 The auctioneer verifies each bidder’s funds, and their registration information before the auction starts.”
 You register online with the auction house prior to attending, and the typical deposit is around 5% of the opening bid price.

 Davis goes on to tell us that “Before the auction starts, the auctioneer shares some brief information about the property.
 They’ll explain the terms of the auction, such as the down payment needed and when the winner needs to settle by.”

 From there, the auctioneer starts with an opening bid, and registered participants can place a bid with a numbered paddle―assigned to them during the registration process―or something similar.
 For a look at what a live auction might look like, check out this video below:

 “Stand where you can see all the action.
 You’ll want to know who’s bidding – you may see the same players bidding at multiple auctions.
 Further, you don’t want to rush the bid.
 See where everything shakes out; ultimately, you should have a price in mind and not be afraid to walk away.”

-### Clean copy